AshitMilne/Planet-III/semper-idem/Daily Planet/AshitMilne.md

-I've taken Milne as my pen name.
-In my ancestral Gujarati (and Hindi), the word 'milne'    (मिल्न) phonetically means, in an abstract sense, to 'come together' or meet - whether it be to break bread and share warmth and intimacy on shabbat or to conduct an atomic transaction for due consideration.
+Entering Act III I have assumed Milne as my given name.
+In my ancestral Gujarati (and Hindi), the word 'milne' (मिल्न) phonetically means, in an abstract sense, to 'come together' or meet - whether it be to break bread within one's community of friends and partners in life or to conduct an atomic transaction for due consideration with a stranger.
 On a spectrum those are the extreme two bounds within which parties exchange value, and are then over time imbued with a notion of relative *trust* as they manage their affairs in a social network, digital or otherwise.

 My given name, is Indo-Aryan Sanskrit - Ashit अशित).
 It denotes the immaterial yet desirable.
 That unfrozen (warm) space, our planet, which has allowed consciousness to evolve, and through it truth to be known over time; allowing ultimately for the end of ignorance (below).
 The notion is made real on this planet - Earth - which yields comfort for humanity.
 Ashit Milne therefore means 'The Planet Come Together'.
 It reverberates with anarchism - the world is our country, to do good is our religion.